jonels-msft/mcp-review/README.md

 - **36+ Specialized Critics**: Each critic focuses on specific aspects of code quality
 - **3 Fixing Strategies**: Methods for addressing critic findings
 - **Explicit Invocation**: Users explicitly choose which critic or fixer to apply to their code
-- **Proven Methodologies**: Uses established frameworks from the ai-review repository
+- **Established Methodologies**: Uses frameworks from the ai-review repository
 - **Two-Step Workflow**: Analysis first, then apply fixing strategy

 ## Setup